-The following requirements were met by the Bryan Police Department in accordance with The Texas Racial Profiling Law: Clearly defined act or actions that constitute racial profiling Statement indicating prohibition of any peace officer employed by the Bryan Police Department from engaging in racial profiling ☑ Implement a process by which an individual may file a complaint regarding racial profiling violations Provide public education related to the complaint process ☐ Implement disciplinary guidelines for officer found in violation of the Texas Racial Profiling Law Collect data (Tier 1) that includes information on a) Race and ethnicity of individual detained b) Whether a search was conducted c) If there was a search, whether it was a consent search or a probable cause search d) Whether a custody arrest took place ☑ Indicate total number of officers who knew and did not know, the race/ethnicity of individuals before being detained.
-Produce an annual report on police contacts (Tier 1) and present this to local governing body and TCOLE by March 1, 2016.
-Adopt a policy, if video/audio equipment is installed, on standards for reviewing video and audio documentation
+The following requirements $\underline{\mathbf{were}}$ met by the Bryan Police Department in accordance with The Texas Racial Profiling Law:

+☐ Implement a Racial Profiling Policy citing act or actions that constitute racial profiling. ☐ Include in the racial profiling policy, a statement indicating prohibition of any peace officer employed by the Bryan Police Department from engaging in racial profiling. ☐ Implement a process by which an individual may file a complaint regarding racial profiling violations.
+Provide public education related to the compliment and complaint process. ☐ Implement disciplinary guidelines for officers found in violation of the Texas Racial Profiling Law.
+Collect, report and analyze motor vehicle data (Tier 2).
+Commission Data Audits and a Search Analysis.
+Indicate total number of officers who knew and did not know, the race/ethnicity of individuals before being detained.

+oxtimes Produce an annual report on police contacts (Tier 2) and present this to the local governing body and TCOLE by March 1, 2019.
+Adopt a policy, if video/audio equipment is installed, on standards for reviewing video and audio documentation.